AfrolumensProject

-This series is produced with the kind assistance of Ted Knorr and Calobe Jackson, Jr. of Harrisburg.
+This article series is produced with the kind assistance of Ted Knorr and Calobe Jackson, Jr. of Harrisburg, Pennsylvania.
 Ted is a longtime member of SABR, and along with fellow members of the Harrisburg Negro League Commemorative Committee, works diligently to preserve the history of Black Baseball in Harrisburg.
-Calobe is also a member of SABR and the Harrisburg Negro League Commemorative Committee, and is an encyclopedic source of information on Black History in Harrisburg.
+Calobe is also a member of SABR and the Harrisburg Negro League Commemorative Committee, and is a published historian and an encyclopedic source of information on Black History in Harrisburg.

 Early Games and the Independent Era